 • facial pain, bloating, lasting at least 3 days;

-• worsening of the condition after ARVI (second wave of the disease);
+• deterioration of condition after acute respiratory viral infection (second wave of the disease);

 • inflammatory changes in the blood.